hihanghoeng33/hihanghoeng33/README.md

 ### 🤙What's up
 ---
 Student of Informatics department on **Sepuluh Nopember Institute of Technology**.
 I used to create math videos using simple tools.
 Love editing both photos and videos.
 New to C, C++, Python, JavaScript.
-Actually my favourite subject is calculus😁.
+Always trying to be better🌾.

 ### 🙆About me
 ---